Blosc/c-blosc2/plugins/codecs/ndlz/README.md

 Advantages and disadvantages
 ------------------------------

-The main advantage of *NDLZ* in front of most of the codecs is that this one considers dataset multidimensionality and takes advantage of it instead of processing all data as serial.
+The main advantage of *NDLZ* when compared with most of the codecs is that this one considers dataset multidimensionality and takes advantage of it instead of processing all data as serial.

-The main disadvantage of *NDLZ* is that it is only useful for 2-dim datasets and at the moment other more developed codecs that do not consider multidimensionality obtain better results (times and ratios) for 2-dim datasets.
+The main disadvantage of *NDLZ* is that it is only useful for 2-dim datasets and at the moment it gets worse results (times and ratios) than other, more developed codecs that do not consider multidimensionality, at least in our limited testing.